pereman2/scrapmercadona/README.md

 # scrapmercadona

-Web scrapping with Beautiful soup to populate of ShopMate's database.
+Web scrapping with Beautiful soup to populate ShopMate's database.